 Menno’s personal battles against sin in his life of transformation led him to a great respect for a similar work taking place in others.
 He would often tell how happy he was to see things going well for the many people who occupied a place in his big heart, and he was full of compassion for those who struggled.

-Once, during a visit of an elder brother of Brunstad Christian Church, Menno sat and simply watched as his interesting stories and inspirational insights into God’s Word captivated several of our friends.
+Once, during a visit of an elder brother of Brunstad Christian Church, Menno sat and simply watched as the brother’s interesting stories and inspirational insights into God’s Word captivated several of our friends.
 The brother continued to speak to the one, encourage another, and help still others with guidance in various life issues.
 After a while, Menno sighed “You can be jealous of such a life!”
 He was expressing his desire for more personal growth, so that he too could impart to his friends what they needed in order to live a life of good pleasure in God’s sight.
-He saw his shortcomings, and felt he had attained so little of the life that Jesus lived on earth.

-But Menno had attained much.
+When Menno passed away at the age of 74, he had attained much.
 It was crystal clear for those around him, and who knew him well, that he had become transformed in those years of following his Master.
 Menno’s humility had allowed God’s Spirit to mould him into the image of the Saviour he so fondly served and obeyed.